 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 These offers are no longer available on our site: Capital One® Quicksilver® Cash Rewards Credit Card, Bank of America® Cash Rewards credit card

-Chase Freedom Unlimited® and the Capital One® Quicksilver® Cash Rewards Credit Card both offer an unlimited 1.5% cash back.
+Chase Freedom Unlimited® and the Capital One® Quicksilver® Cash Rewards Credit Card both offer cash back.

-Chase Freedom Unlimited® and Capital One® Quicksilver® Cash Rewards Credit Card stand out from the cash back pack by offering an unlimited 1.5% cash back on every purchase — a nice jump up from the typical 1% cash back rate.
+Chase Freedom Unlimited® and Capital One® Quicksilver® Cash Rewards Credit Card stand out from the cash back pack.

 But pit these two cards against each other, and the competition becomes tight.